 An extension to the original SCSI standard featuring multiple systems on the same bus and hot swap.
-Hot swap is the ability to replace a device on a shared bus while the bus is active.
 The SCSI-2 standard is ANSI standard X3.T9.2/86-109.

 SCSI adapter

 A storage adapter, commonly referred to as a host bus adapter (HBA), that provides a connection between an I/O bus and a SCSI bus.